hexpm/hexpm/lib/hexpm_web/templates/docs/trusted_publishers.html.md

 Trusted publishers let CI publish Hex packages without storing a long-lived API key.
 A GitHub Actions job presents a short-lived OpenID Connect (OIDC) identity token; Hex verifies it against a publisher you configured for the package and returns a short-lived, package-scoped access token that the normal publish path accepts.

+Hex exchanges the OIDC token through the standard OAuth 2.0 token endpoint using the JWT bearer grant defined in [RFC 7523](https://www.rfc-editor.org/rfc/rfc7523), rather than a dedicated mint endpoint.

 This release supports GitHub Actions only.
 There is no web UI yet: configure publishers through the API.
 Native Mix / Rebar3 helpers are not required for the server flow, but until the Hex clients add first-class support you exchange the OIDC token yourself (examples below).

 ### How it works

 1. A package owner configures a trusted publisher that names the GitHub repository, workflow file, and optional environment.
 2. The CI job requests an OIDC token from GitHub with audience `hexpm`.
-3. The job posts that token to Hex's mint endpoint for one target package.
+3. The job exchanges that token at Hex's OAuth token endpoint for one target package.
 4. Hex verifies the token, matches a publisher, and returns a Hex access token that expires in 15 minutes and can only publish that package.
-5. The job publishes with `Authorization: Bearer <token>` (or `HEX_API_KEY` set to the minted token).
+5. The job publishes with `Authorization: Bearer <token>` (for Mix, `HEX_API_KEY="Bearer <token>"`, since Mix sends `HEX_API_KEY` as the raw `Authorization` header value).

 The package must already exist.
 Trusted publishers cannot create a new package or publish its first release; do that once with a normal Hex account or API key.